5mehulhelp5/module-linked-product-hyva-compat/README.md

 ---

-## 📝 Changelog
+## ⚙️ Configuration

-### 1.0.3

-* Remove .gitlab-ci.yml to use the same one as other modules
-* Update license

-### 1.0.2

-* Update Readme.md

-### 1.0.1

-* Updated required modules.

-### 1.0.0

-* Initial module release.
+Currently, there are no additional configuration options beyond enabling the module.
+The module works automatically with linked products.

 ---

 ## ✔️ Notes

-* Fully compatible with Hyvä theme.
+-   Fully compatible with Hyvä theme.
-* No additional configuration is needed for basic usage.
+-   No additional configuration is needed for basic usage.
-* Designed to improve product discoverability and enhance the shopping experience.
+-   Designed to improve product discoverability and enhance the shopping experience.

 ## Development by Sutunam